Why 2020 Could Change Influencer Marketing Forever

-We walked into 2020 with abundant excitement for what this new decade could bring – unemployment was at an all-time low, both small and large businesses were thriving, and social media marketing opportunities were booming.
-Instead, we were hit with a curve ball that would shake the world and turn our lives upside down in just the first three months of the year.
-As we work to navigate this new norm and try to get comfortable in uncertainty, one thing is certain: nothing will ever be quite the same.
+We walked into 2020 with abundant excitement for what this new decade could bring –unemployment was at an all-time low, both small and large businesses were thriving, and social media marketing opportunities were booming.
+Instead, we were hit with curve balls that shook the world and turned our lives upside down in just the first six months of the year.
+As we work to navigate this new norm, and try to get comfortable in uncertainty, one thing is certain: nothing will ever quite be the same.

 This is especially true for brands, big and small, that are figuring out what their next moves are.
 These brands – and the people that run them – are asking themselves questions like:

 - Do I need to completely adapt my business to survive?

 - How can I be sensitive to my customers during this time?

 - Is it appropriate to continue marketing my product and/or service right now?

 - If I do continue, am I crafting the right message to reach customers effectively?